-Populations and dollar figures that help you understand a place, broken down by category: Demographics, Economics, Families, Housing and Social.
+Populations and dollar figures are broken down by category: Demographics, Economics, Families, Housing and Social.

-We’re continuing to build a library of charts to give you insight into data from the places you research.
+Our library of charts gives you insight into data from the places you research.
 Look for them on profile pages.

-We’re working on pre-computed statistics to add context to each data point, so you can see how each place fits into its state, county and nation.
+Pre-computed statistics are presented alongside each data point, so you can see how each place fits into a larger context.

-Census data is massive, and sometimes it’s hard to find just the table you’re looking for.
-Topic filtering and keyword search help you easily build a query.
+Census data is massive, and sometimes it’s hard to find the table you’re looking for.
+Search by table and column keywords.

-We want to help you tell great stories with data.
+We want to help you tell great stories.
 Maps and distribution charts help uncover what’s interesting, so you can take it from there.

-From any comparison, save the data you’re viewing in CSV or JSON for further analysis.
-We plan to add more formats soon.
+From any comparison, save the data you’re viewing in CSV, Excel or a variety of geographic data formats.